DylanJones/gtsam-experiment/README.md

 You'll then take a video of the chessboard with your camera and run the `calibrate_camera.py` script on it.
 This gives you values for the camera intrinsics (fx, fy, cx, cy) which can be put into the `apriltag_baseline.py` script.

 Once you've calibrated your camera, the next step will be printing out and mounting the AprilTags.
-They don't need to be mounted in a 1x1 meter square like we did; they just need to be in a fixed configuration relative to each other.
+They should be mounted in as close to a 1x1 meter square as possible; we used a plumb line, meter stick, and level to make this easier.
-You'll need to measure the side length of the tags in meters, and plug that into the `apriltag_baseline.py` script as well.
+You'll then need to measure the side length of the tags in meters, and plug that into the `apriltag_baseline.py` script as well.

 Once you've done all of the above setup, you should be ready to run the actual scripts!
 Running `apriltag_baseline.py` will plot baseline results; `gtsam_basic_noise.py` will plot the results of the first GTSAM implementation, and